FredHutch/VISCtemplates/inst/templates/pull_request_template.md

 ## Description

-Make sure to provide a brief summary of your changes in the pull request title above.
+Make sure to provide a brief summary of the purpose of the pull request in the title above.

 Here, describe your changes in detail.
 Give a short background on the report, outline important questions or details for the reviewer, and add links to any supporting documents (e.g., protocol presentation).